The redline: decibels explained

-Unlike analog audio, digital audio doesn’t have such thing as a maximum average level, hence why 0 dBfs is the average and the peak levels at the same time.
-Even average levels can be increased up to 0 dB without distortion, however, anything above instantly becomes distorted as the information get literally lost.
-That means that steady audio signals can be recorded at a higher average level in digital systems than it could be in analogue systems.
-For instance, 0 dBfs could be equivalent to an analogue level of +24 dBu and still sounds clean, while the average level at that level in the analogue system will be very distorted.
+Unlike analogue audio, digital audio doesn’t have such thing as a maximum average level, hence why 0 dBfs is the average and the peak levels at the same time.
+Even average levels can be increased up to 0 dB without distortion; however, anything above instantly becomes distorted as the information gets literally lost.
+That means that steady audio signals can be recorded at a higher average level in digital systems than they could be in analogue systems.
+For instance, 0 dBfs could be equivalent to an analogue level of +24 dBu and still sound clean, while the average level in the analogue system will be very distorted.

 Now comes the most tricky part.
-Volume meter on DJ mixers reflects directly neither dBu nor dBfs scales, which means 0dB VU (volume unit) on DJ mixer doesn’t necessarily equal to 0dBu output.
+Volume meter on DJ mixers reflects directly neither dBu, nor dBfs scales, which means 0dB VU (volume unit) on a DJ mixer doesn’t necessarily equal 0dBu output.

-When converting between digital and analog systems, these correlation levels must be calibrated, and they can be calibrated differently.
-Pretty common calibration that used in digital mixers is the following: -20 dBfs = +4 dBu = 0 dB VU.
+When converting between digital and analogue systems, these correlation levels must be calibrated, and they can be calibrated differently.
+A pretty common calibration that is used in digital mixers is the following: -20 dBfs = +4 dBu = 0 dB VU.
 But the correlation (in other words, the headroom) varies from one piece of gear to another.
 To give an example:

 As you can see, it is really hard to say the exact correlation between dBfs and dBu, even the same model can be calibrated a little bit differently.
-This said, 0dB on the mixer volume meter can mean pretty much anything unless you know the specs and calibration settings of this particular device.
+This said, 0dB on the mixer volume meter can mean pretty much anything unless you know this particular device’s specs and calibration settings.

-For instance, Pioneer DJM-900 Nexus mixer has 19 dB of headroom (above the zero mark), allowing for that much volume jump before you really hit the clip level.
-This is a sort of foolproof protection, otherwise, we would experience hard clipping even at the very first yellow LED indicator.
+For instance, the Pioneer DJM-900 Nexus mixer has 19 dB of headroom (above the zero mark), allowing for that much volume jump before you hit the clip level.
+This is a sort of foolproof protection; otherwise, we would experience hard clipping even at the very first yellow LED indicator.

-Let’s see what some vendors say about volume control of their products:
+Let’s see what some vendors say about the volume control of their products:

 Pioneer: “If you experienced distorted sound, adjust the Master Level control so that the master channel level indicator lights at around 0dB at the peak level. ”